akangkhi/rdcn-adbu/docs/package/index.md

 {: .no_toc }

-Two item, that will be required to test module-B is sent along with the parcel, but in a different box labelled "Netgear".
+Two item, that will be required to test module-II is sent along with the parcel, but in a different box labelled "Netgear".

 Their usage/purpose is mentioned in the documentaion.
 Please use the search option.